-Observing what has happened with other concepts in psychology, a lack of a unified terminology or formalised language framework will soon hinder the study of extrinsic emotion regulation process of iterative work, building upon, and expanding the work of peers, limiting collaborative efforts (Leising et al., 2022; Quesque et al., 2024), and contribute to the replication crisis in psychology.
-Continuing to develop new terms to describe the same construct, commonly known as the jangle fallacy (Leising et al.) will not only inhibit the accumulation of knowledge and progress in our understanding but will likely obstruct exciting discoveries in our field.
+Observing what has happened with other concepts in psychology, the lack of a unified terminology or formalized language framework will soon hinder the study of extrinsic emotion regulation process of iterative work, building upon, and expanding, the work of peers and limiting collaborative efforts (Leising et al., 2022; Quesque et al., 2024), and contribute to the replication crisis in psychology.
+Continuing to develop new terms to describe the same construct, commonly known as the jangle fallacy (Leising et al.), will not only inhibit the accumulation of knowledge and progress in our understanding but will likely obstruct exciting discoveries in our field.

-A Formalised Language Framework as a Solution
+A Formalized Language Framework as a Solution

-Establishing a formalised language framework for extrinsic emotion regulation is practically necessary.
+Establishing a formalized language framework for extrinsic emotion regulation is practically necessary.
 Enabling researchers to articulate their findings with precision and engage in meaningful discourse is arguably the point of having such language in the first place (Leising & Borgstede, 2020).
 Critics may argue that imposing too rigidly a framework might restrict creativity and the development of new ideas; however, such a framework does not serve to stifle creativity but rather serves to foster deeper innovation.
-Broadly, psychology is afflicted by jingle jangle fallacies.
-The jingle fallacy occurring when different concepts are assumed to be identical because they are labelled with the same or similar term (e.g., papers published with the term 'interpersonal emotion regulation' describing different processes, that is, intrinsic vs extrinsic interpersonal emotion regulation), and jangle fallacy occurring when the same construct is assumed to be different because it is described with different terms (Flake & Fried, 2020; e.g., 'comforting' in the developmental literature and 'interpersonal affect improvement' in the social psychology literature).
-With extrinsic emotion regulation research being conducted across multiple research domains from education to social psychology, personality and individual differences to clinical, and developmental psychology (and beyond) to business, economics, computing science, and beyond, there is potential for research in this area to become murky, and language to become domain specific.
-For example, the risk of repeating research efforts, and re-inventing the wheel (i.e., multiple surveys) becomes much more likely.
+Broadly, psychology is afflicted by jingle-jangle fallacies.
+The jingle fallacy occurs when different concepts are assumed to be identical because they are labeled with the same or similar term (e.g., articles published with the term "interpersonal emotion regulation" describing different processes, i.e., intrinsic vs. extrinsic interpersonal emotion regulation), and jangle fallacy occurs when the same construct is assumed to be different because it is described with different terms (Flake & Fried, 2020, e.g., "comforting" in the developmental literature and "interpersonal affect improvement" in the social psychology literature).
+With extrinsic emotion regulation research being conducted across multiple research domains from education to social psychology and personality and individual differences to clinical and developmental psychology (and beyond) to business, economics, computing science, and beyond, there is a potential for research in this area to become murky and language to become domain specific.
+For example, the risk of repeating research efforts and reinventing the wheel (i.e., multiple surveys) becomes much more likely.
 However, working collaboratively within multiple domains and with several experts to develop consensus around terminology presents an excellent opportunity for the research in this area to be of high quality, meaningful, and impactful.
-To achieve this often requires collaboration, sometimes even trans-disciplinary collaboration.
+To achieve this often requires collaboration, sometimes even transdisciplinary collaboration.

-Reaching expert consensus on the different terms currently used in the literature would certainly aid the research and development of new ideas, and improve current conceptual, measurement, and theoretical challenges.
-Ideally, this requires the development of a formalised language framework, measurements, and continued theory specification.

-Similar concerns were raised a decade ago in the broader emotion literature in which Izzard (2010) requested the help of 35 emotion experts to develop formalised definitions of emotion, emotion activation, functions, and regulation.
+Reaching expert consensus on the different terms currently used in the literature would certainly aid the research and development of new ideas and improve current conceptual, measurement, and theoretical challenges.
+Ideally, this requires the development of a formalized language framework, measurements, and continued theory specification.
+Similar concerns were raised a decade ago in the broader emotion literature in which Izard (2010) requested the help of 35 emotion experts to develop formalized definitions of emotion, emotion activation, functions, and regulation.
 Additionally, Leising et al. (2022. p.
-4) recommend researchers engage in "structured social processes with the aim of building consensus among them".
-Importantly, progressing toward a unified terminology in the form of a formalised language framework is an iterative, continually developing process of which this paper represents only the beginning.
-The continued development and critical evaluation of such consensus is a valuable research objective in its own right (Leising et al.).
+4) recommended that researchers engage in "structured social processes with the aim of building consensus among them."
+Importantly, progressing toward a unified terminology in the form of a formalized language framework is an iterative, continually developing process of which this article represents only the beginning.
+The continued development and critical evaluation of such consensus are valuable research objectives in their own right (Leising et al.).